B.S. in Special Education Interdisciplinary Studies, Non-Licensure

 - These hours must be spread throughout the entire semester.
 Candidates are required to be active in their placement by logging hours in the practicum each week of the semester.

-- Candidates must be paired with a special education teacher or an elementary mentor teacher who has at least three years of experience and holds a current teaching license.
+- Candidates must be paired with a special education mentor teacher who has at least three years of experience and holds a current teaching license.

 - Candidates may not be placed in a classroom with a relative (mentor teacher or classroom students).